brandonscript/tinta/README.md

 #### `code()`

-Sometimes you might want to use a color that wasn't defined in your `colors.yaml`.
+Sometimes you might want to use a color that wasn't defined in your `colors.ini`.
 For that, you can use `.code()`.
 Just set the `code` arg to specify an ANSI color code:
 ```python
 Tinta().code('A bear', code=42).print()
 ```

-This is useful for adding colors on the fly if they aren't defined in `colors.yaml`.
+This is useful for adding colors on the fly if they aren't defined in `colors.ini`.
 ## Environment Variables

 Sometimes it's useful to globally configure `Tinta` on a system where you might want it to behave differently, without changing your source code.
 If these Environment variables are present on the system, they will be considered True.